Kichiyaki/traefiktimeout/README.md

 This middleware allows you to specify a timeout for each router separately.
-[Traefik's built-in timeouts](https://doc.traefik.io/traefik/reference/install-configuration/entrypoints/#opt-transport-respondingTimeouts-readTimeout) are specified for an endpoint and there is no way to override them.
+[Traefik's built-in timeouts](https://doc.traefik.io/traefik/reference/install-configuration/entrypoints/#opt-transport-respondingTimeouts-readTimeout) are specified for an entrypoint and there is no way to override them.

 # Installation